eggnstone/dart_format/README.md

 But better ;)
 Because it's configurable.

-Also available as a Jetbrains plugin: https://plugins.jetbrains.com/plugin/21003-dartformat
+Also available as a plugin for Jetbrains (Android Studio, IntelliJ IDEA, ...)
+https://plugins.jetbrains.com/plugin/21003-dartformat